 In Word and Deed

-The early Stuart kings had forged an impression of public transparency.
-At the turn of the century, James I’s model of kingship, the Basilikon Doron, declared that anything spoken ‘in darknesse, should be heard in the light’, that whatever ‘spoken in the ear in secret place, should be publicklie preached on the tops of the houses’.
+The early Stuart kings worked hard to create an impression of public transparency.
+James I’s Basilikon Doron, apparently intended as a private text, declared that anything spoken ‘in darknesse, should be heard in the light’, and that whatever ‘spoken in the ear in secret place, should be publicklie preached on the tops of the houses’.

 ‘God’s wounds: I will pull down my breeches and show them my arse!’

 He displayed dictatorial control over foreign and military policy, which came under the realm of state secrets, the arcana imperii, and he desired complete discretion over decision making.

 His son and heir, Charles I, privately vowed not to follow the hypocritical elements of his father’s behaviour, but he went on to show an even greater obsession towards personal privacy.

 The capture of Charles’s private letters at Naseby in 1645, published triumphantly by Parliament as conclusive evidence in their efforts to discredit the king, demonstrated the ability of the public sphere to blast apart the suspicious private sphere.

 The retrospective interrogation in 2009 of sums from 2004-2007 follows a distinctly uncomfortable new pattern of revaluting what was deemed far less significant prior to the financial crisis.

 It’s ways, means and ideas that make up traditions.
 Comment and reaction has rekindled Oliver Cromwell’s speech in April 1653 to the Rump Parliament.
 We may recall that the Rump was succeeded by the Barebones Parliament, a failed experiment which demonstrated that no man was exempt from the power, wealth, and corruption that could be accrued at Westminster, nor the tendency for damaging confrontation.